-6 Data analysis Data collected should be of a high quality.
-The analysis is to enable the contractor to come to robust Data is not collected, Elements of data are of poor quality.
+6 Data analysis 6 Data analysi Data collected should be of a high quality.
+The analysis is to enable the contractor to come to robust Data is of poor quality.
+Data is not collected, processed or analysed using appropriate Elements of data are of poor quality.
 Elements of data collection, processing or Data is of high quality.
-Data are collected, processed and analysed -- ----------------- -- ------------------------ -- -- assessments as to the outcomes of the process and impact of the legislation.
+Data are collected, processed and analysed -- ----------------- ---------------- --- --- -- --- assessments as to the outcomes of the process and impact of the legislation.
 These conclusions are to be supported by suitable and robust data analysis. methods.
 Interpretation of data is incorrect and/or lacking and/or does not allow for conclusive assessments to be made as to the process or impact of the legislation. interpretation are incorrect, inappropriate and/or there is a lack of supporting data.
 Interpretation of data is incomplete and does not allow for conclusive assessments to be made as to the process or impact of the legislation. correctly, using appropriate methods.
 Interpretation of data is correct and robust assessments can be made.
 Continuous Improvement 7 Adaptability Contractor is flexible and adapts work plans quickly in response to changing situations, ensuring that outcomes are achieved (e.g., revising recruitment approach or methodology).
 Contractor makes suggestions for improvements to quality of further elements of research/ analysis which supports the Authority's needs.
 Contractor is not proactive in identifying issues/ areas for improvement.
 Areas for improvement are not satisfactorily addressed by the contractors' project team; failure to adapt the project approach has significant impact on the planned outcomes.
 Contractor is proactive in identifying some issues/ areas for improvement.
 Some areas for improvement are not satisfactorily addressed by the contractor's project team; failure to adapt the project approach has a limited impact on planned outcomes.
 Contractor is proactive in identifying issues/ areas for improvement.
 Concerns are fully resolved; positive and constructive relationships are maintained throughout the project.
-Quality of service 8 Reports Interim and final project reports received must Reports and analysis do not meet requirements - Reports and analysis partially meet Meets expectations - Accurate and

-demonstrate that they are not delivered requirements and delivered to a

-research and analysis is in line with the date they are not delivered publishable

-rigorous, relevant and of agreed on the in line with the date standard

-value. deliverables table. agreed on the

-The quality of deliverables table.

-Deliverables are deliverables provided The quality of

-quality assured, clear, require significant deliverables provided

-accurate and of a investment of time/ require investment of

-publishable standard. effort by Authority time/ effort by

-staff to bring up to Authority staff to

-required standard.
-Or bring up to required

-an error is identified standard.

-that results in

-Government incurring

-financial damages or

-significant

-reputational harm.
+Quality of service 8 Reports Interim and final project reports received must Reports and analysis do not meet requirements - Reports and analysis partially meet Meets expectations - Accurate and demonstrate that research and analysis is rigorous, relevant and of value.
+Deliverables are quality assured, clear, accurate and of a publishable standard. they are not delivered in line with the date agreed on the deliverables table.
+The quality of deliverables provided require significant investment of time/ effort by Authority staff to bring up to required standard.
+Or an error is identified that results in Government incurring financial damages or significant reputational harm. requirements and they are not delivered in line with the date agreed on the deliverables table.
+The quality of deliverables provided require investment of time/ effort by Authority staff to bring up to required standard. delivered to a publishable standard Social Value 9 Quarterly Social Value Report Quarterly reports delivered in the agreed format, on time and giving a qualitative description of the social value achieved to date.
+Reports should be clearly linked to the deliverables and the programme of work outlined in the contract.
+Are later than 2 (two) weeks in delivery and or include significant errors Are less than 2 (two) weeks in delivery and or include minor inaccuracies Meets Expectations